qosenergy/shared-store-hook/README.md

 # Compatible React versions

-This library uses React hooks (who doesn't nowadays?), so you need at least React v16.8.
+This library uses React hooks (who doesn't nowadays?), so you need at least React v16.8 in any project using it.

-It doesn't have any React peer dependency with a specific version number, as some installers may complain that the bleeding edge version you're using is too recent for the lib! ;)

 The lib will remain compatible with future major versions of React as long as the behaviours of `useState`, `useEffect` and `useMemo` don't change.

-Specifically, in order not to throw an exception at runtime, its _minimum_ expectations are that:
+Specifically, its _minimum_ expectations are that:

 - `useEffect` and `useMemo` are callable, accept a function as a first argument, and call that function
 - `useState` is callable, and returns an array, of which the second element is callable